-Here at SMOKO we collected some of the most helpful tips that got us through those first few days without a cigarette.
+Here at SMOKO we collected some of the most helpful tips (including using an e-cigarette) that got us through those first few days without a cigarette.

 Everyone knows the smoking is terrible for you, but still millions of people light up every day.
 For many of us we have gotten used to ignoring all the warnings and so when we try and quit the dire warnings don’t have the same effect.